Famous people from North East England of the past and present

 Also known as Benedict Baducing, Biscop was a Northumbrian noble of Anglo-Saxon times who is famed for establishing the joint monasteries of Wearmouth and Jarrow.
 A friend of St Wilfrid, Biscop made several trips to Rome with an interest in the city’s Christian history and architecture.
-In 674 AD he persuaded the Northumbrian King, Ecgfrith to grant him land for the establishment of a monastery at Wearmouth and extended the monastery with the grant of further land at Jarrow in 682 AD.
-The joint monastery was equipped with one of the best libraries in Europe (and certainly in Britain) with volumes that Biscop acquired in Rome.
+In 674 AD he persuaded the Northumbrian king, Ecgfrith to grant him land for the establishment of a monastery at Wearmouth and extended the monastery with the grant of further land at Jarrow in 682 AD.
+The joint monastery was equipped with one of the best libraries in Europe (and certainly in Britain) with volumes that Biscop acquired in Europe.
 On his return from Rome Biscop brought with him the best stonemasons and glaziers and even a Gregorian chanter to make the Wearmouth-Jarrow monastery a leading centre of culture and education and an environment in which the young scholar, Bede, of whom Biscop was mentor, would thrive.

 ‘New Labour’ PM

 Born in Edinburgh but raised in Durham, the former UK Labour Prime Minister and MP for Sedgefield was educated at Durham Chorister School and Oxford University.
 Blair’s father, Leo, was a lecturer at Durham University and an active member of the Conservative party.
 While Prime Minister, Blair owned a house in the mining village of Trimdon Colliery near Sedgefield in County Durham which was visited, along with a Sedgefield pub, by the US President George W Bush in 2003.
 Neighbouring constituencies to Blair’s Sedgefield during his time as Prime Minister included those represented by cabinet members Peter Mandelson in Hartlepool and Alan Milburn in Darlington.
-The bordering constituency of Richmond, just across the Tees in North Yorkshire was represented by William Hague, the leader of the Conservative making the North East a heartland of British politics during Tony Blair’s era.
+The bordering constituency of Richmond, just across the Tees in North Yorkshire was represented by William Hague, the leader of the Conservative Party, making the North East a heartland of British politics during Tony Blair’s era.

 The Last King of Northumbria